 developed for Cultural Spring and South Tyneside Council

-Wordplay is a mass movement spectacular featuring a volunteer cast of 90 performers alongside Southpaw’s professional cast, performed as The Official Opening Ceremony to the National Centre for the Written Word, named The Word.
+Wordplay was a mass movement spectacular featuring a volunteer cast of 90 performers alongside Southpaw’s professional cast, performed as the official opening ceremony to the National Centre for the Written Word, The Word.

 Wordplay drew on South Tyneside’s rich history and numerous literary connections to illuminate themes of contemporary, topical relevance.
 Wordplay is about using language to take ownership over the fears that limit us from achieving our dreams and aspirations.
 It examines the words and language we use in reference to ourselves, others, and the world, and how this language can affect the opportunities we allow ourselves.
 It is about the importance of words in shaping meaning and defining ourselves and the world around us.

-During the Shieldspeak creative process we will work with the groups to learn about the fears and opinions that could limit their opportunities to access the building.
-In performance, these insecurities may be explored through the experiences of three representational characters:
+During the Shieldspeak creative process we worked with the groups to learn about the fears and opinions that could limit their opportunities to access the building.
+In performance, these insecurities were explored through the experiences of three representational characters.